alessiofrittoli/crypto-buffer/README.md

 pnpm i
 ```

-#### Build your source code
+#### Build the source code

-Run the following command to build code for distribution.
+Run the following command to test and build code for distribution.

 ```bash
 pnpm build